Last updated: ET

 Northern and eastern Mauritania - Avoid all travel

-Avoid all travel to northern and eastern Mauritania, particularly the desert areas north of the Oualata–Tichit–Ouadane–Zouérat line, as well as to within 25 km of the borders with Algeria, Mali and Western Sahara, due to the risk of banditry and kidnapping.
-This area also include a military zone with restricted civilian access.
+Avoid all travel to northern and eastern Mauritania due to the risk of banditry and kidnapping.
+This includes the area east of the Zouérat–Ouadane–Tidjikja–Kiffa–Sélibali line, the entire region of Tiris Zemmour, areas within 25 km of the borders with Algeria, Mali and Western Sahara and a military zone with restricted civilian access.

 Safety and security

-The Defense Ministry of Mauritania has established a military zone in the north-east of the country to which civilian access is forbidden.
-The military zone is located between Cheggat in the north-east; Ain Bentili, in the north-ouest; Dhar Tichitt in the south-ouest; and, Lemreyye in the south-east.
+The Defense Ministry of Mauritania has established a military zone in the north-east of the country where civilian access is forbidden.
+The military zone is located between Cheggat in the north-east, Ain Bentili in the north-west, Dhar Tichitt in the south-west and Lemreyye in the south-east.
 The Mauritanian Minister of Defense has publicly warned that any individual who enters the area will be treated as a military target.

 There is a threat of terrorism.
 Targets could include:

 - government buildings, including schools